amanyadav2222777/Flutter-Minimal-Shopping-App-UI/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This Project is a starting point for a Flutter Application.

 A few resources to get you started if this is your first Flutter project: